FairwindsOps/insights-docs/docs/configure/ci/configuration.md

 You can configure the Insights CI integration to exit with a non-zero exit code, thus allowing you to fail a pipeline job if specific issues are found in a scan.

 When `options.setExitCode` is set to `true`, there are two reasons why an Action Item may cause a CI job to fail:
 - The severity of that Action Item exceeds the value in `options.severityThreshold`.
 Every Action Item has a severity value between 0 and 1, with 1 being "Critical".
 By default, an Action Item must have a severity of at least 0.7 ("High").
-Learn more about severities here.
 - The Policy is configured to "always fail" when the Action Item is detected in a scan, regardless of that Action Item's severity.
 Learn more about this in the [Policy Configurator](/configure/policy/configurator) section.

 Here is an example: